Adalberto Costa Júnior

-Adalberto Costa Júnior (born 8 May 1962) is an Angolan politician who is the current president of UNITA and a member of the National Assembly of Angola.
+Adalberto Costa Júnior (born 8 May 1962) is an Angolan politician who is Presidential Candidate for the general elections in 2027, the current president of UNITA, member of the Pan-African Parliament since 2022 and member of the National Assembly of Angola.

-He previously worked abroad as UNITA's representative, before returning to Angola in 2003 and becoming spokesperson of the party.
+He previously worked abroad as UNITA's representative, before returning to Angola in 2002 and becoming spokesperson of the party.
 In 2009 he became a national secretary party and later vice-president of UNITA's parliamentary group, then president of the group.

 Early life

 Costa was born on 8 May 1962 in Kunje, which was part of Portuguese Angola at the time of his birth.
 His father, Adalberto Costa, was a UNITA militant, and he had eight other siblings.
 He was also the godson of UNITA founder and leader Jonas Savimbi.
 At the age of ten he started going to the Minor Seminary of Quipeio (Huambo Province) for his primary education.
 After completing his studies there he did his secondary studies at the Venâncio Deslandes Industrial and Commercial School.

 He trained in electrotechnical engineering at the Instituto Superior de Engenharia do Porto and in public ethics at the Pontifical Gregorian University in Rome.
 However, during the proclamation of Angola's independence and subsequent civil war in 1975 he lost contact with his family.